 “For many people, one of the ways they try to cope is by withdrawing from typical sources of support, like family and friends, as the person is feeling a certain degree of social anxiety because they find it difficult to talk about the trauma,” says Brown.
 “Perhaps they feel embarrassed, afraid, or confused.”

 Victims may also start to avoid concert venues or crowded areas.
-They may hear one of Grande’s songs and suddenly feel afraid or anxious and not know why.
+They may hear one of the songs played at the festival and suddenly feel afraid or anxious and not know why.
 They may start riding their bike too fast or skipping school for the adrenaline rush, or they may be too upset to get out of bed.
 They may want to spend all of their time in their room—any out-of-the-ordinary behavior can’t be trusted.